 When you hear the term search engine, you automatically think of Google.
 And why not?
 Google has become the master of their domain, so to speak, boasting 3.5 billion searches per day and totaling 1.2 trillion searches per year globally.
-While Google serves as a fantastic search engine, the internet is vast and enterprising, with multiple search engine resources to help guide users to the precise information they are inquiring.
+While Google serves as a fantastic search engine, the internet is vast and enterprising, with multiple search engine resources to help guide users to the precise information they are inquiring about.
 Google is not the only game out there, and in certain cases, there may be more optimal search tools to find what you need.
 Hundreds of search engines exist worldwide, but we are going to explore the most useful ones for both businesses and local search capabilities.

 A History of Search Engines: Abridged